Moltenhead/The-Sound-of-Images/README.md

 ### Don't over do it :
 This is not yet optimized, depending on your processor 100 pixels are processed within approximately one second.
 So if you don't want to wait the following ice age answer `yes` at the shrinking question prompt.
 Also each pixel is played as a more or less 0.2 seconds sound right now.
-So multiply by your goal pixel and you will know for how long you'll get beeped.
+So multiply by your image pixel number and you will know for how long you'll get beeped.

 ## Working On :
 * User interface